Equilibrium Strategies for the N-agent Mean-Variance Investment Problem over a Random Horizon: Introduction

 Most of the research mentioned above has focused on a single-agent or two-agent scenarios.
 However, in practice, agents often compete with many others in large-scale markets, where relative performance becomes a crucial factor in their decision-making.
-In this context, \citet{lacker2019mean} studied optimal portfolio management with relative concerns in both finite and infinite populations, deriving time-consistent equilibrium strategies for constant absolute risk aversion (CARA) and constant relative risk aversion (CRRA). \citet{lacker2020many} further examined portfolio optimization for competitive agents with CRRA utilities over a finite time horizon, where each agent's utility depends on both their absolute wealth and consumption and their relative wealth and consumption compared to the average among other agents. \citet{guan2022time} derived time-consistent investment and reinsurance strategies for MV problems in multi-agent settings and mean-field games. \citet{bo2024mean} studied multiple agents in mean-field interactions, analyzing their terminal wealth under exponential utility with relative performance.
+In this context, \citet{lacker2019mean} studied optimal portfolio management with relative concerns in both finite and infinite populations, deriving time-consistent equilibrium strategies for constant absolute risk aversion (CARA) and constant relative risk aversion (CRRA). \citet{lacker2020many} further examined portfolio optimization for competitive agents with CRRA utilities over a finite time horizon, where each agent's utility depends on both their absolute wealth and consumption and their relative wealth and consumption compared to the average among other agents. \citet{guan2022time} derived time-consistent investment and reinsurance strategies for MV problems in multi-agent settings and mean-field games. \citet{dos2022forward} investigated the multi-player games of investment-consumption under the forward performance framework. \citet{liang2023predictable} considered the relative performance concerns in a framework of discrete-time predictable forward performance processes for both finite player and mean-field games. \citet{bo2024mean} studied multiple agents in mean-field interactions, analyzing their terminal wealth under exponential utility with relative performance.
 They established both finite $n$-agent game equilibria and mean-field game equilibria, exploring their convergence.